Open source assembly language compiler.

 The flat assembler (abbreviated to fasm, intentionally stylized with lowercase letters) is a fast assembler running in a variety of operating systems, in continued development since 1999.

-Currently it supports x86 and x86-64 instructions sets with MMX, 3DNow!, SSE up to SSE4, AVX, AVX2 and XOP extensions, can produce output in plain binary, MZ, PE, COFF or ELF format.
+It was designed primarily for the assembly of x86 instructions and it supports x86 and x86-64 instructions sets with extensions like MMX, 3DNow!, SSE up to SSE4, AVX, AVX2, XOP, and AVX-512.
+It can produce output in plain binary, MZ, PE, COFF or ELF format.

-It includes the powerful but easy to use macroinstruction support and does multiple passes to optimize the instruction codes for size.
+It includes a powerful but simple macroinstruction system and does multiple passes to optimize the size of instruction codes.

-The flat assembler is self-compilable and the complete source code is included.
+The flat assembler is self-hosting and the complete source code is included.

-The only difference between the various flat assembler packages is the operating system on which they can be executed.
+The only difference between flat assembler versions included in the following packages is the operating system on which they can be executed.

-Although flat assembler is freeware, donations are greately appreciated to help cover cost and time-loss.
+The flat assembler is made by a single person - Tomasz Grysztar - as a hobby project.
+Although it is an open-source freeware, donations are appreciated to help cover cost and time-loss.

 It is a great help in maintaining this project.

-If you would like to send money donation, please click the button beside.
+If you would like to make a donation to the author, please click the button beside.

 so you can edit, compile and execute your programs from one place.
 It also contains the set of includes